qgustavor/mega/readme.md

 ## API

-### var storage = mega([email], [password], [readyCallback])
+### var storage = mega([options], [readyCallback])

 Create new connection instance to Mega.

+**Supported options:**

+`email` - User login email.

+`password` - User password.

+`keepalive` - Keep connection open to receive server-to-client requests.
+These will eventually be mapped to events.
+Defaults to true.

+`autoload` - Load in file structure.
+Defaults to true.

 If you don't specify email/password then temporary account will be created.
 Once connection closes for temporary account you cannot access same account again so you need to save a link to file.
 Temporary accounts regularly get deleted.

 **After `readyCallback()` or `ready` event fires storage has following properties:**